-The perquisites available to employee executive officers include an automobile allowance.
-In addition, certain executive officers who were employed prior to the freeze of the plan are entitled to benefits under an executive life insurance plan.
-Additionally, during fiscal 2012, pursuant to their employment agreements with the Company, the Board of Directors approved relocation payments to Mr. Keown and Mr. Garrett of \$27,705 (including a related tax gross-up of \$10,205) and \$2,576, respectively, and a total temporary housing allowance to Mr. Garrett of \$3,803, as shown in the Summary Compensation Table below under the heading "All Other Compensation."
+The perquisites and other benefits available to employee executive officers include an automobile allowance, a Company-provided Blackberry ( or similar device) including a voice and data plan for that device, gas card, laptop computer, credit card and expense reimbursement (under the Company's travel and expense policy).
+In addition, certain executive officers are entitled to benefits under the Company's postretirement death benefit plan.
+Additionally, during fiscal 2013, pursuant to his employment agreement with the Company, the Board of Directors approved a total temporary housing allowance to Mr. Keown of \$37,360 as shown in the Summary Compensation Table below under the heading "All Other Compensation."